anuva1995/aishwaryalab.github.io/README.md

 ## 1. Customize the content

+The lab name, PI, and publications list are now real.
+What's still
+placeholder: grad student/alumni entries on the People page, the quotes on the homepage, a couple of undated News items, and the PI bio paragraph (degrees, prior positions — deliberately left blank rather than guessed).
-Everything is placeholder text — the lab name, PI, students, papers, and address are all fictional examples for you to replace.
-Open each `.html` file in a text editor (VS Code is a good free option) and search for the text you want to change.
+Open each `.html` file in a text editor (VS Code is a good free option) and search for bracketed text like `[Student name]` to find what's left to fill in.
 Nothing here requires touching the CSS unless you want to change the look.

 The design takes inspiration from Squarespace's Oranssi template — bold rounded imagery, a service-style card grid, a dark CTA band, and a quote